Cano says he feels 25, not 36, as he reports to Mets

-PORT ST. LUCIE, Fla. — New York Mets infielder Robinson Cano had a youthful perspective after reporting to spring training with the New York Mets.
+PORT ST. LUCIE, Fla. — New York Mets infielder Robinson Cano had a youthful perspective after reporting to spring training.

 “I feel like I’m 25,” the 36-year-old All-Star second baseman said Sunday, a day ahead of the team’s first full-squad workout.